About the Twentieth Judicial District

 The prosecutor has more control over life, liberty, and reputation than any other person in America…The citizen’s safety lies in the prosecutor who tempers zeal with human kindness, who seeks truth and not victims, who serves the law and not factional purposes, and who approaches his task with humility.

 Mission of the District Attorney’s Office

-To maintain public safety while seeking justice in every case, and to enhance the legacy of the Boulder District Attorney’s Office as a leader in public safety, progressive prosecution, and criminal justice reform.
+To maintain public safety while seeking justice in every case, and to enhance the legacy of the Boulder County District Attorney’s Office as a leader in public safety, progressive prosecution, and criminal justice reform.